The following professionals lent their expertise to this article:

 Absolutely.
 In fact, there’s a wide variety of job options that medical billers and coders can pursue throughout their careers.
 Completion of your basic medical billing and coding training, along with obtaining basic national certification (such as the CBP or CPC), will qualify you for almost all entry-level positions with titles like Certified Medical Biller and Coder, Medical Records Clerk, Medical Insurance Specialist, and many others.
 However, advancing to mid-career and senior positions may require additional formal training, specialized national certification, and/or a set number of years of professional work experience.

-Medical Billing and Coding Training and Certifications
+Medical Billing and Coding Certifications

 California does not license medical billing and coding professionals or mandate any specific education requirements to work as a medical biller or coder in the state.
 However, you will need both formal education and training — as well as national certification in the field — to find work as a medical biller or coder in California (or anywhere else in the U.S., for that matter).
 That’s because virtually all employers require job applicants to possess an industry-recognized national certification, which, in turn, requires the completion of an accredited medical billing and coding education program.